 Edward A. Stadtmauer, MD, highlights the emergence of several BCMA-directed therapies, such as monoclonal antibodies, antibody-drug conjugates, and bispecific antibodies, and how outcomes for patients with multiple myeloma have improved significantly.

 “BCMA, as a target, is a major development that has truly exploded over the past couple of years.
-It [has gone beyond] naked antibodies, like daratumumab [Darzalex] and elotuzumab [Empliciti],” said Stadtmauer.
+It [has gone beyond] naked antibodies,” said Stadtmauer.
 “We now have ADCs.
-Our first FDA approved BCMA-directed immunotherapy was belantamab mafodotin-blmf [Blenrep], which has been very active with low toxicity, except for ocular [effects].
+Our first FDA-approved BCMA-directed immunotherapy was belantamab mafodotin-blmf [Blenrep], which has been very active with low toxicity, except for ocular [effects].
 Moreover, a host of BCMA-directed agents, such as the bispecific antibody teclistamab [JNJ-7957], and CAR T-cell products [have also emerged].”

-In addition, the development of monoclonal antibodies has been particularly exciting, such as the CD38-directed monoclonal antibody daratumumab and the SLAMF7 monoclonal antibody elotuzumab; these have become up-front approaches.
+In addition, the development of monoclonal antibodies has been particularly exciting, such as the CD38-directed monoclonal antibody daratumumab [Darzalex] and the SLAMF7 monoclonal antibody elotuzumab [Empliciti]; these have become up-front approaches.
 Notably, daratumumab is similar to rituximab [Rituxan] in that it improves every [regimen] that it’s added to.

 The SC use of daratumumab has truly been a medical breakthrough in that it’s utilized with an enzyme that allows the agent to infuse safely and quickly into the SC tissue.
 Although it’s a 5-minute infusion, it’s still much faster than the intravenous [IV] infusions.
-Great studies have shown that there is no difference with regard to efficacy between the SC and IV formulations.
+Great studies have shown no difference with regard to efficacy between the SC and IV formulations.
 Moreover, we discovered that there is much less toxicity with the SC infusion.
-As such, there are advantages with the SC formulation in terms of convenience and toxicity without any loss of efficacy.
+As such, the SC formulation has advantages in terms of convenience and toxicity without any loss of efficacy.

-One area of interest is the Fc-directed bispecific antibodies, which was another big headline at the 2020 ASH Annual Meeting & Exposition.
+One area of interest is the Fc-directed bispecific antibodies, which was another big headline at the 2020 American Society of Hematology (ASH) Annual Meeting and Exposition.
 This is a bispecific antibody with a different target, where CD3 activates the T cells.
 High activity was observed [with this kind of agent] in a phase 1 trial; about 60% of patients responded to treatment.

 Although we are seeing great activity with agents that target CD38 and BCMA, even in heavily pretreated patients, they still don’t appear to be curative.
 Therefore, when patients relapse, having other targets to go after will be beneficial.
 The FcR target is a very active and preliminary reasonable target for that group of patients.

-Many BCMA-directed CAR T-cell agents are currently being explored in clinical trials and were presented during the 2020 ASH Annual Meeting & Exposition.
+Many BCMA-directed CAR T-cell agents are currently being explored in clinical trials and were presented during the 2020 ASH Annual Meeting and Exposition.
 From my initial review of phase 2 data that are beginning to mature, the story about the efficacy and toxicity between these products seems to be similar.
-There are nuances but, in general, the patients who are being treated are heavily pretreated.
-In relapsed, refractory, triple-class refractory, and 5-drug exposed patients, BCMA-directed CAR T cells have been shown to have an 80% to 100% response rate.
+There are nuances but, in general, the patients are heavily pretreated.
+In relapsed, refractory, triple-class refractory, and 5-drug-exposed patients, BCMA-directed CAR T cells have been shown to have an 80% to 100% response rate.
 The responses that we’re seeing in these very heavily treated patients are remarkable.